 Yara wears jacket Alexander Wang Denim.
 Dress Chloé.

-As Zoey Johnson in hit TV show Black-ish, Yara Shahidi plays the perfect teenage girl; unfathomably beautiful, incredibly smart, unashamedly popular, and heedless in her pursuit of 100k Instagram followers.
-But Minneapolis-born Yara is anything but typical; she's more switched on than most adults and is blazing through Hollywood, making a name for herself with her acting skills as well as her fearlessness in speaking out for what she believes in.
+As Zoey Johnson in hit TV show Black-ish, Yara Shahidi plays the perfect teenage girl — unfathomably beautiful, incredibly smart, unashamedly popular, and heedless in her pursuit of 100k Instagram followers.
+But Minneapolis-born Yara is anything but typical.
+She's more switched-on than most adults, and is blazing through Hollywood, making a name for herself with her acting skills as well as her fearlessness in speaking out for what she believes in.
 At just 16, Yara is pretty much an acting veteran.
 "At two I'd done commercials and print jobs alongside my mother, and by seven, I completed my first movie Imagine That with Eddie Murphy."
 She fell in love with acting young for its ability to "explore worlds I could quite literally only imagine."
 Now she's one of the industry's brightest starlets.
 Black-ish returned to screens for its third season in September to glowing reviews.
 "It's because it's so relatable," she answers, when asked about the show's success.
-"Black-ish directly addresses the different aspects of of being black in America, and recognises the complexity of our individual experiences rather than falling into the idea of a monolithic black experience."
-When Yara isn't on set, she's busy discussing the importance of girls' education with First Lady Michelle Obama, launching her young women's mentoring programme, Yara's Club with Ann Tisch, planning to study of sociology at college and generally just being the voice of a generation.
-"Being politically engaged is a way of addressing concerns and realising the power that we hold when we channel our energy and voices into making positive changes."
+"Black-ish directly addresses the different aspects of of being black in America, and recognizes the complexity of our individual experiences rather than falling into the idea of a monolithic black experience."
+When Yara isn't on set, she's busy discussing the importance of girls' education with First Lady Michelle Obama, launching her young women's mentoring program, Yara's Club with Ann Tisch, planning to study of sociology at college, and generally just being the voice of a generation.
+"Being politically engaged is a way of addressing concerns and realizing the power that we hold when we channel our energy and voices into making positive changes."

 Text Lynette Nylander

-Last September, Rowan Blanchard found herself at her first New York Fashion Week as the star of Kenzo's latest fashion film; even though she was sharing the screen with Natasha Lyonne and Kim Gordon, Rowan still managed to steal the show.
-It's something we've come to expect from the young actor, a natural on the screen, full of charm and humour.
+Last September, Rowan Blanchard found herself at her first New York Fashion Week as the star of Kenzo's latest fashion film.
+Even though she was sharing the screen with Natasha Lyonne and Kim Gordon, Rowan still managed to steal the show.
+It's something we've come to expect from the young actor, a natural on the screen, full of charm and humor.
 She's been acting since she was five, and has spent the past three years as the star of the hit Disney show Girl Meets World.
 Next up is a starring role in the new Ava Duvernay film, A Wrinkle In Time.
-"Growing up feels as normal as it can I guess," she states, of coming-of-age with the whole world watching.
-But as Rowan's grown up, she's also realised the importance of using her platform to speak up.
-She's one of the most well respected activists of her generation, busy using her position to speak honestly and openly to millions of loyal followers about feminism, sexism, and politics, educating and inspiring in equal measure.
-She's currently railing against President-elect Trump ("We can't normalise this!" she states), and spent last week on the streets protesting his election.
+"Growing up feels as normal as it can, I guess," she states, of coming-of-age with the whole world watching.
+But as Rowan's grown up, she's also realized the importance of using her platform to speak up.
+She's one of the most well respected activists of her generation — using her position to speak honestly and openly to millions of loyal followers about feminism, sexism, and politics.
+She's educating and inspiring in equal measure.
+She's currently railing against President-elect Trump ("We can't normalize this!" she states), and spent last week on the streets protesting his election.
 "Because of working on the Disney network, I get doubted a lot," she says, of being judged for being young.
 "There are a lot of people who are like, 'You're 15, you don't know what you're talking about.'
 But speaking out is also about trying to figure these things out for myself.
 I'm working it out as I go.
-I never want to be like, 'Don't worry, I have all the answers to this' because I don't."
+I never want to be like, 'Don't worry, I have all the answers to this,' because I don't."